rise8-us/websockets-api-demo/README.md

 ```

 ### Customizing the Server
-The server can be customized by modifying the `application.properties` file.
+The server can be customized by modifying the `application.properties` file, located under `src/main/resources/`.
 The following properties can be set:
 - `server.port`: The port the server will run on.
 Default is `8080`.
 Can be overridden by setting the `SERVER_PORT` environment variable.
 - `websocket.allowed-origins`: The allowed origins for websocket connections.
 Default is `http://localhost:3000`.
 Can be overridden by setting the `WEBSOCKET_ALLOWED_ORIGINS` environment variable.